6 Slick Boat Trailer Maintenance Tips to Know Before You Tow

 Always double check and make sure:

-- Tie-down straps (check price on Amazon) are securely fastened in place.
+- Tie-down straps are securely fastened in place

 - Your tow vehicle has proper tire pressure (keep on hand a tire pressure gauge (check price on Amazon) and keep it on board).

-- To carry vital spare parts, necessary tools and a spare trailer tire hooked onto your tire carrier (check price on Amazon) for added convenience.
+- Necessary tools and a spare trailer tire are hooked onto your tire carrier (check price on Amazon) for added convenience